labrijisaad/labrijisaad/README.md

   </a>
 </p>

-- 🌱 Hello, I'm **Saad**, a 23-year-old from 🇲🇦 with a deep passion for AI technologies and data-driven solutions.
+- 🌱 Hello, I'm **Saad**, a 23-year-old with a deep passion for AI technologies and data-driven solutions.
+- 🎓 I hold a **[Data Engineering degree](https://www.inpt.ac.ma/fr/data-engineer)** from INPT.
 - 💼 Currently working as a Machine Learning Engineering Apprentice at AXA - Direct Assurance.
-- 🎓 I hold a **[Data Engineering degree](https://www.inpt.ac.ma/fr/data-engineer)** from INPT.
 - 📚 I'm also preparing for a Master's degree in **[Machine Learning and Data Science](https://biomedicale.u-paris.fr/master-informatique/master-informatique-mlsd/)** at Paris Cité University.

 ## 🏅 Certifications: (5x Azure Certified)